 The wrists are crucial joints that connect the forearms to the hands, enabling essential daily functions like writing, eating, drinking, and driving.
 Overuse or injuries can cause pain and limited mobility, affecting daily life.
 Fortunately, medical professionals specialize in treating wrist pain and can help restore the function and strength of these important joints.

 How Do I Know If My Wrist Pain Is Serious?

-- Inability to twist the wrist or grab items
+- Inability to rotate or grip objects with the wrist

 - Wounds on the wrist

 - Pain that doesn’t improve with treatment